NANBF Classic Physique Guidelines

 The Classic Physique category is for men who have more muscle than Men’s Physique, but less than Men’s Bodybuilding.
 The emphasis is on symmetry and this will take priority in judging rather than size or extreme conditioning.

 Competitors will compete in posing shorts that cover the glutes.
 Shorts can be of any color, however black is traditional.
-You are “NOT” to wear board shorts or Bodybuilding posing trunks.
+NO board shorts or Bodybuilding posing trunks allowed.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-No jewelry or body accessories are permitted (except for wedding rings which are allowed).
-No board shorts or bodybuilding posing trunks allowed.
+No jewelry or body accessories are permitted (except wedding rings which are allowed).

 Classic Physique competitors are permitted to crossover to Men's Physique or Men’s Bodybuilding.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

-CONDITIONING: it is not a priority to be striated.
-The competitor needs to show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.
+Conditioning is not a priority to have extreme conditioning.
+The competitor should show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.

-PRESENTATION: Presentation is the effectiveness of display of the competitor’s most favorable development, including posture, carriage, projection, posing ability and stage presence.
-Skin quality, evenness of tone, choice of suit, and grooming are also considered.
-The posing technique used in the individual poses and the fitness in assuming them, along with the smoothness of transition between these are factors included in the judgment of presentation.
+Presentation is the effectiveness to display the competitor’s most favorable development, including posing and stage presence.
+Skin quality, evenness of tone, suit choice, and grooming are also considered.
+Posing technique used in quarter turns and mandatory poses, along with the smoothness of transition between these are factors included in the judgment of presentation.